Jennifer Connelly Movies: Top 20 Ranked

 3. Requiem for a Dream (2000)

 Darren Aronofsky's harrowing addiction drama featured a shattering turn from Connelly as Marion Silver, a woman caught in a destructive spiral of heroin addiction and prostitution.
-Connelly boldly stripped away vanity to play Marion's grueling physical and emotional descent in gut-wrenching fashion.
+Connelly boldly stripped away vanity to play Marion's gruelling physical and emotional descent in gut-wrenching fashion.
 It was a fearless, devastating performance that earned Connelly serious critical plaudits and awards buzz.

 "Connelly gives a great, gasp-inducing performance." - Owen Gleiberman, Entertainment Weekly